majorsilence/Dev/docs/Database/Microsoft-Server-Management-Objects.md

 Backup, Restore, Run Stored Procedures and table scripts, in transaction

 ## Setup
-Make sure SMO is added to the project and on the target server.
+Make sure SMO is added to the project.

 For visual studio install nuget package Microsoft.SqlServer.SqlManagementObjects.